hlorenzo/RBlog/content/home/about.md

 +++

 # Biography
-I am a PhD in Biostatistics and currently in PostDoc in the [SISTM team](https://www.bordeaux-population-health.center/en/teams/statistics-in-systems-biology-and-translationnal-medicine-sistm/).
-I work on analysing high dimensional datasets (*just a few individuals and thousands of variables*) with longitudinal and or multi-block structures. **SVD**-based methods are what I love the most and I currently work on dealing with **missing values** in supervised context.
+I am a PostDoc in the [ASTRAL team](https://www.inria.fr/fr/astral).
+I work on analysing high dimensional datasets (*just a few individuals and thousands of variables*) with longitudinal and or multi-block structures.
+I currently work on dealing with **missing values** in supervised context, which is the future of data analysis problems I think (not my work but this problem I mean...).

-**SISTM** is mainly devoted to vaccine research and clinical trial data analyses in the context of largely scaled datasets.
-This is on of the few [INSERM](https://www.inserm.fr/en)/[INRIA](https://www.inria.fr/en/centre/bordeaux) teams.
+**ASTRAL**, Advanced StatisTical infeRence And controL.
+The research activities of our team mainly focus on the development of advanced statistical and probabilistic methods for the analysis and the control of complex stochastic systems.
+Our approach is based on the classic triptych consisting of the following topics: Statistical/stochastic modeling, Estimation/calibration and Control/decision.

-I unreasonably work on the [**ddsPLS** (CRAN-R-package)](https://cran.r-project.org/package=ddsPLS) for which I build a [**R**-Vignette](/html/ddsPLS.html).
-That vignette is updated as often as I can.
-This is a titanous task and I also work on a [**py_ddspls** (GitHub-Python-package)](https://github.com/hlorenzo/py_ddsPLS) which is under developpment.
+I unreasonably work on R and you can view the current stage on my packages on (GitHub)](https://github.com/hlorenzo).
+I also work on a [**py_ddspls** (GitHub-Python-package)](https://github.com/hlorenzo/py_ddsPLS) which is under developpment.
 My wish is to be useful to both of the communities which have so much to share!